-It’s a gorgeous summer day and you’re ready to take your new toy for a spin—a sleek, adventure-ready boat.
-You’ve lathered on the SPF and driven down to the docks, excited to spend a long day out on the lake.
-Whether your plans include cruising, water sports, or a relaxing afternoon fishing, you’ve been planning this all week.
+You're eager to test out your new toy, a sleek, adventure-ready boat, on this picture-perfect summer day.
+You've slathered on the SPF and driven down to the docks, eager to spend a full day on the lake.
+You've been organizing this all week, whether your plans involve a cruise, water activities, or a tranquil afternoon of fishing.

-But are you sure you have everything you need?
+But are you certain you have everything you need?

 What Does Boat Insurance Cover?

-The types of coverage are almost as numerous as fish in the sea!
-It’s easy to become overwhelmed at the options.
+The types of insurance coverage are almost as numerous as fish in the sea!
+It’s easy to become overwhelmed by the options.